 Sto Len’s unique printmaking process, transports his practice from the studio environment into the heavily polluted waters of the Newtown Creek.
 He improvises on the traditional style of Suminagashi (floating ink) printmaking to develop an experiential collaboration and discourse with nature by dipping prepared paper into the creek’s heavily polluted waters and using its detritus as material.

-Through watching video installations and looking at documentation by the Brooklyn based art collective Newtown Creek Armada, students can analyze how artists realized a problem (extreme pollution in the Newtown Creek), developed their research and sought to address this problem to the public.
+By watching video installations and looking at documentation by the Brooklyn based art collective Newtown Creek Armada, students can analyze how artists realized a problem (extreme pollution in the Newtown Creek), developed their research and sought to address this problem to the public.

 Stephanie Lerner is an excellent artist that students can look to for inspiration on working with recycled materials in order to repurpose problematic pollution into an awe-inspiring solution that is both poignant in its message and visually stunning.
-Lerner combs the beaches and waterways for discarded plastic products and makes intricate works of art such as tapestries and mandalas, which she creates by weaving together plastic refuse and fishing line; a harmful pollutant that takes 600 years to decompose underwater.
+Lerner combs her local beaches and waterways for discarded plastic products and makes intricate works of art such as tapestries and mandalas, which she creates by weaving together plastic refuse and fishing line; a harmful pollutant that takes 600 years to decompose underwater.
 By cleaning the shorelines, Lerner is ensuring that the plastic washed onto the beach doesn’t return to the ocean, while also acquiring materials for her poignant yet beautiful works of art.

 Valuable materials in the art room can be sourced by having the school community (teachers, parents, students) contribute plastic, paper/cardboard and other refuse, which can be used for weaving, sculpture, collage and printmaking projects.
-Traditional materials should ideally be substituted for earth friendly, recycled and repurposed materials whenever possible.
+Traditional materials should ideally be substituted with earth friendly, recycled and repurposed materials whenever possible.